jt-l/gapi/README.md

 Go API

-This is a Golang API that is based on a hexigonal architecture style.
+This is a Golang API that is based on a <href a="https://dzone.com/articles/hexagonal-architecture-is-powerful" target="_blank">hexigonal architecture style</a>.

 ## build